 In the last 40 years of there have been many changes in hardware and software.
-Improvements and changes are carried out in very short time spans and they can quickly effect a lot of things in your older applications.
-C++ Builder is generally friendly with old XE project files versions, RAD Studio 10.x.x versions and RAD Studio 11.
-While changes have happened and things have evolved, we can still use some of old C++ projects.
+Improvements and changes are carried out in very short time spans and they can quickly affect a lot of things in your older applications.
+C++ Builder is generally friendly with old XE project files versions, RAD Studio 10.x.x versions, and RAD Studio 11.
+While changes have happened and things have evolved, we can still use some of the old C++ projects.
 Thus, you can modernize even very old applications with the latest versions of RAD Studio.

 What is a Project File in C++ Builder?

 C++ Builder uses *.cpp, *.h, *.hpp files and libs etc. You can create very simple text-only .cpp console files or you can create very professional form designs.
 In C++ Builder, there are specially-formatted units which holds designs of window forms of your applications.
 A C++ Builder Project (*.cbproj) contains references to all of these in addition to project specific options i.e compiler, compiler options, linker options, project specific paths and libs, deployment options, icons, splash screen of the project and similar.

 C++ Builder (*.cbproj) and Delphi (*.dproj) and project files created by the IDE.
 Each project file contains the current settings for project options, such as compiler and linker settings, directories, conditional directives, and command-line parameters.
 We can set these options using the Project Options Dialog Box which has tabs for various aspects of your project such as forms, application, and compiler.
 These project options are stored in the project file with the project.
 We can use Project > Options to open the Project Options Dialog Box.

 Project files are not used when compiling a project from the command line using the command line compiler.
 When compiled, a project file produces .exe, .dll or .ocx files.